SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 * The models endpoint aggregates models from all users
 * The model field determines which user's config to use per request
 * Per-user `port` config settings are ignored; the port must be specified via `--port` (defaults to `5050`)
-* The concurrency gate serializes all requests regardless of user, protecting shared hardware
+* The concurrency gate serializes all requests regardless of user, protecting shared hardware.
+In `endpoint` mode (`--concurrency-level endpoint`) the gate is enforced at the outbound LLM call rather than at the request boundary;
+  the protection of shared hardware is preserved but requests themselves can overlap freely
 * Log output is isolated per user into separate files (see Logging section below)

 Per-request user resolution uses `get_request_user()` / `set_request_user()` stored in `_request_context`